Hotel Operations FAQs

 Do I need a Kitchen Display System (KDS) for my hotel restaurant?

 Yes if your restaurant does more than 30 orders per day, or if you run room service from a guest portal, or if you have a busy bar with bottlenecks.
-A KDS replaces paper tickets with a real-time digital screen, cuts order errors by 60-80%, and reduces order-to-delivery time by 12-25 minutes during peak.
+A KDS replaces paper tickets with a real-time digital screen, reduces paper handoff errors, and helps kitchens monitor order age during peak.

 How much does hotel software cost in 2026?